How Much Does It Cost to Re-Side a House?

 ROI by Material Type

-Different siding materials offer varying levels of return, depending on cost, appearance, and buyer appeal.
+Different siding types offer varying levels of return, depending on cost, appearance, and buyer appeal.

 - Vinyl siding: 80–94% ROI